 These are the simplest type of volcano, which form into a circular or oval-shaped cone that rarely grow more than 1,000 feet.

-An example of a cinder cone volcano is called Cerro Negro.
-The active volcano can be found in the Cordillera de los Maribios mountain range in Nicaragua.
+An example of a cinder cone volcano is Cerro Negro.
+This active volcano can be found in the Cordillera de los Maribios mountain range in Nicaragua.

 (2) Composite volcanoes –